 After that, we will drive to Panepistimiou Street one of the most historical streets of Athens to see numerous neoclassical buildings still standing and dating back to the late 19th century but more importantly we’ll see the architectural trilogy of Athens (The Academy – The University – The National Library).
-Then moving into the historical center of the city we will drive up the highest hill of Athens, Lycabettus Hill, where you’ll have the best panoramic view of the city, from the hill of Acropolis to the Aegean Sea.
-You will be feeling hungry by now so next stop is going to be a traditional Greek tavern with authentic Greek dishes or fresh fish – seafood by the sea.
+Then, moving into the historical center of the city we will drive up the highest hill of Athens, Lycabettus Hill, where you’ll have the best panoramic view of the city, from the hill of Acropolis to the Aegean Sea.
+You will be feeling hungry by now, so next stop is going to be your lunch break in a Greek traditional tavern with authentic Greek dishes.

-After lunch, we will visit the two historically old neighborhoods of Athens, Plaka, and Monastiraki, where the famous Andrianou Street is located, and be ending at the flea market (shopping area).
-Where you will also visit the Roman Agora and the Tower Of The Winds and let’s not forget the Ancient Greek Agora which is considered the birthplace of democracy, philosophy and free speech.
-In the ancient Greek Agora, you will visit the Temple of Hephaestus (the best-preserved temple in Greece standing largely as built) and a small museum house under the Portico of Attalos.
-Eventually bringing us to the New Acropolis Museum.
-A brand new museum opened in 2009 to host all the findings that have been excavated on the hill of Acropolis and its slopes also known as the museum of the senses.
+After lunch, we will visit the two historically old neighborhoods of Athens, Plaka and Monastiraki, where the famous Andrianou Street is located and be ending at the flea market (shopping area) where you will also visit the Roman Agora and the Tower of the Winds and not forget the Ancient Greek Agora which is considered the birthplace of democracy, philosophy and free speech.
+In the ancient Greek Agora, you will visit the Temple of Hephaestus (the best-preserved temple in Greece standing largely as built) and a small museum housed under the Portico of Attalos.
+Eventually bringing us to the New Acropolis Museum, a brand new museum opened in 2009 to host all the findings that have been excavated on the hill of Acropolis and its slopes, also known as the museum of the senses.
 It is counted as one of the best museums in the world.

 After traveling with us you will have seen the ‘real Greece’ and met ‘real people’.
 We are content to show you the Greece we know and love.
 Avoiding the tourist traps.
 Being a traveler, not a tourist.